The following requirement are needed to start a PhD at Wageningen University & Research (WUR):

 Proof of Funding, including bench fees

 For a candidate to be able to start a PhD at Wageningen University & Research funding must be guaranteed.
-This concerns: funds for research, monthly allowance (see Dutch Government immigration website: https://ind.nl/en) and possibly bench fees.
-Below the bench fees for the different PhD categories are listed.
-These fees are to cover research expenses, working facilities, access to the library and a Wageningen University & Research account.
+This concerns: funds for research, monthly allowance (see Dutch Government immigration website: https://ind.nl/en) and possibly tuition fees.
+Below the tuition fees for the different PhD categories are listed.
+These fees are to cover an office space, working facilities, access to the library and a Wageningen University & Research ICT account.

-Categorie Tuition fee Employed PhD candidates No Scholarship PhD candidates: - Sandwich WUR funding No - Sandwich non WUR Yes, EUR 1000 per month - Guest PhD Candidates Yes, EUR 1000 per month Externally Financed PhD candidates No External PhD candidate No Employee in PhD track No
+Categorie Tuition fee Employed PhD candidates No Scholarship PhD candidates: Yes, EUR 1000 per month of stay at WU Externally Financed PhD candidates Yes, EUR 1000 per month of stay at WU - Sandwich WUR funding No External PhD candidate No Employee in PhD track No